Elish-Ab/Application-Ranking-System/README.md

 # Application Evaluation System

-This system processes and ranks applications submitted via Outlook Mail using OpenAI's GPT API based on client-defined criteria.
+This system processes and ranks applications submitted via Outlook Mail using OpenAI's GPT API based on defined criteria.
 The system is modular to allow easy updates for different email providers.

 ## Features
 - Fetch applications from Outlook using Microsoft Graph API.